PWrGitHub194238/Dungeons-Dragons-CV/README.md

 # Dungeons-Dragons-CV

-My interactive CV project heavily based on Dungeons &amp; Dragons RPG and Heroes of Might and Magic III graphic style.
-This is an extended version of my regular (formal) CV, including some psychological tests' results such as Standout Assessment or 16 Personalities test etc.
+My interactive CV project heavily based on [Dungeons & Dragons RPG](http://dnd.wizards.com/) and [Heroes of Might and Magic III](https://www.ubisoft.com/pl-pl/game/heroes-of-might-and-magic-3-hd/) (sorry, [New World Computing](https://en.wikipedia.org/wiki/New_World_Computing), You had no site for it :/) graphic style.
+This is an extended version of my [regular CV]() (which was writen in a is bit more formal style), including some psychological tests' results such as (Standout Assessment)[https://standout.tmbc.com/] or (16 Personalities)[https://www.16personalities.com/] test etc.